-Schema theory hypothesises that early maladaptive schemas are produced due to an interaction between core emotional needs not being met and the individual’s natural temperament.
+Schema theory hypothesises that early maladaptive schemas are produced due to an interaction between core emotional needs of a child not being met and the individual’s natural temperament.
 Temperament may impact on how a child responds to negative experiences.
 For example, it is possible that a shy child who faces a lack of emotional support from their parents may become the quiet people pleaser.
 However, someone who is more labile and aggressive may cope with this by being more vocal and seeking attention through their behaviour.

 It should be noted that everyone will have had experiences that mean their core emotional needs were not met at some point in their childhood.
 Even the best parents will make mistakes or life circumstances may get in the way.
 Sometimes, as discussed below, some experiences where parents felt they were doing their best for a child may also lead to their emotional needs not being met.

 Being able to connect with our childhood needs that may not have been met, and understanding how these have developed into patterns of behaviour, is a key aspect of schema therapy.
 The core emotional needs are discussed in more detail below.